- 1. Introduction

 Myth: There is nothing we can do about it.

 Truth: With the proper support, help and guidance, hoarding problems can be resolved.

 Myth: People with hoarding issues love their belongings more than their family.

 Truth: People with hoarding behaviors have a strong attachment to belongings for a range of reasons.
 This attachment is likely to be stronger than the average person’s.
 The difficulty discarding is as a result of these complex issues, but does not reflect that the person’s love for those in their family is lesser.
 Simply that it is too difficult a process for the person to deal with.

 Myth: People with hoarding issues are just dirty and lazy.
 It’s a ‘life-style’ choice.

 Truth: Usually just the opposite is true.
-In fact, people with hoarding behaviours have often undergone a traumatic experience and/or had a huge period of instability in their lives.
-Incorrect interventions can often cause further trauma because the relationship with the belongings acts as a coping mechanism, discarding this haphazardly often results in retriggering of the trauma and/or escalation of the behaviours.
+In fact, people with hoarding behaviors have often undergone a traumatic experience and/or had a huge period of instability in their lives.
+Incorrect interventions can often cause further trauma because the relationship with the belongings acts as a coping mechanism, discarding this haphazardly often results in retriggering of the trauma and/or escalation of the behaviors.

 Myth: All people with hoarding issues have Obsessive Compulsive Disorder (OCD).